MatthewJamisonJS/discord_audio_archive_bot/README.md

 ## 🎯 How Each Feature Works

 ### 🔍 **Smart Detection System**
-The bot uses Discord's voice state events to monitor when your target person joins or leaves voice channels *(Python component listens to WebSocket events and processes them)*
+The bot uses Discord's voice state events to monitor when your counter-party joins or leaves voice channels *(Python component listens to WebSocket events and processes them)*

 ### 🎙️ **High-Quality Recording**
 Audio is captured directly from Discord's voice gateway at 48kHz stereo, then processed through FFmpeg for optimal MP3 compression *(Node.js handles real-time audio streams with minimal latency)*